PixelRevived/official_devices/API/instructions/nabu.md

 - Reboot the device to Recovery mode by powering off the device and then by holding Power button and Volume UP key together
 - Go to Wipe > Advanced Wipe > Wipe dalvik cache, Data, Metadata
 - Press home button in TWRP > Tap on Install > Navigate to path where you have downloaded the ROM > Flash the ROM
-- Make sure to enable the checkbox `Automatically Reflash TWRP after flashing a Rom`
+- Make sure to enable the checkbox "Automatically Reflash TWRP after flashing a Rom"
 - Press back button in TWRP > Navigate to path where you had stored Firmware file > Flash Firmware
-- Go to Wipe > Format Data > type `yes` > Press Enter (tick mark)
+- Go to Wipe > Format Data > type "yes" > Press Enter (tick mark)
 - Reboot and voila!

 # Dirty Flash / Update (Using TWRP)